collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Push the branch back to GitHub to your origin
 * There will now be a new branch in the origin repo
 * Create pull request title, description, make sure base and compare are correct
-* If from a forked repo- give repo maintainers permission to amend pull request
+* If from a forked repo- give repo maintainers permission to edit pull request
 * Submit the pull request
 * Push follow-on commits to the pull request
 * When the pull request is accepted, delete the branch